Print this page

 Introduction

-Part IV was introduced with the outline of the German plan to take the city of The Hague by surprise and force the Government and Militairy supreme command to capitulate.
-In order to achieve that highly ambitious plan, large airlandings had been planned at Ypenburg AFB and Valkenburg AFB as well as a smaller landing at Ockenburg auxilary AFB.
+Part IV was introduced with the outline of the German plan to take the city of the Hague by surprise and force the Government and GHQ into capitulation.
+In order to achieve that highly ambitious plan, large airlandings had been planned around the Hague, namely at Ypenburg AFB (SE of the Hague) and Ockenburg auxilary base (WSW of the Hague) as well as a landing at Valkenburg AFB, near Leiden (NE of the Hague).
+The latter was intended to cut off the Dutch communication and supply lines to Amsterdam and the north.

 The defences

-The airforce base had only recently [20 April 1940] received its protective infantry force [as a result of the lessons learnt from operation Weserübung in Norway].
-Two companies and a platoon of heavy machineguns had been stationed on and in the direct vicinity around the airfield.
-It were units of III./4RI [3rd battalion, 4th Infantry Regiment], a regiment containing young and (to Dutch standard) well trained men.
-The two companies - about 350 men in total - had been divided into three groups, just like the schedule at Ypenburg.
+The airforce base had only shorthly before the invasion - on 20th of April 1940 - received its protective infantry force, which was a Dutch response learnt from operation Weserübung in Norway.
+Two companies and a platoon of heavy machineguns had been stationed on and in the direct vicinity of the airfield.
+It were units of III./4.RI [3rd battalion, 4th Infantry Regiment], a regiment containing young and (to Dutch standard) quite well trained men, most of them drafted from the region they happened to be stationed (Leiden - Katwijk region).
+The two companies [1st and 3rd Coy] - about 350 men in total - had been divided into three groups that ran a rolling scheme of two shifts on, one shift off duty; just like the schedule at Ypenburg.
 Two groups were in ready-state, whereas the third one rested.
-As a consequence one group of about 120 men defended the airfield itself, another group the surroundings whilst the third group was in rest in the main hangar on the field.
+As a consequence one group of about 120 men defended the airfield itself, another group the surroundings, whilst the third group was in rest in the main hangar on the field.
 Ground-to-air defences had not yet been placed around the still unused base.

-The defence organisation was a show of quite poor tactical planning.
-The positions of the airfield defence had been divided over all four sides of the field!
+There were 24 light machineguns and three heavy machine guns available amongst the troops, most of which (20 off) were positioned along the perimeter of the landing terrain.
+The defence organisation was a show of amazingly poor tactical planning.
+The positions of the airfield defences, which took the emphasis of the active defence force, had been divided over all four sides of the landing terrain causing all automatic weapons to be centrically aimed!
 In case of an assault-force landing on the field itself this pattern of weapon-positions would lead to defenders getting caught in the cross fire of their opposing comrades.
 Since the inspectors of the air-defence staff had not been able to intervene yet - as off 20 april 1940 much had been altered in the AFB defences - this awkward situation still existed when the going got tough.
-The 24 light and 3 heavy machineguns of the airfield defences posed however a threat to airlanding formations of substantial magnitude.
+The large number of machineguns of the airfield defences posed however a significant threat to airlanding formations in particular.
+In addition a small size force had been positioned on the northwestern border of the base that was situated along the road from Katwijk to Wassenaar.
+Between the base and the road was a considerable stretch of maddow-land.
+A dual MG position had been constructed on the most nothern and northwestern angle.
+Heavy MG's were positioned near the main entrance of the base, next to the hangar section, facing towards the landing pitch.

 Nearby the AFB were more Dutch units available.
-In Leiden a number of depot battalions, in a village close by [Oegstgeest] two battalions of artillery and the remaining two battalions and support troops of 4.RI in Katwijk, at about 5 km from the airfield.
+The closest by were the 2nd Coy and balance of the heavy MG Coy of the 3rd Battalion, who were bunking in the village Katwijk aan den Rijn, about a mile from the base.
+In the city of Leiden [about 80,000 inhabitants], 3 km from the base, were a number of depot battalions, both infantry and artillery.
+In the nearby village Oegstgeest one could find two battalions of artillery.
+Last but not least, the remaining two battalions and support troops of 4.RI were stationed in Katwijk aan Zee, at about 4 km from the airfield.
 In Wassenaar were motorbike hussars for patrol and guard duties related to the main road The Hague - Amsterdam, that ran nearby.
-As such the Dutch military presence in a five-kilometre circle around the AFB was quite substantial.
+Cavalry forces were to be found near Wassenaar and Maaldrift, along the main road from Amsterdam to the Hague, one of the key targets (e.g. projected blocking positions) of the airbornes to be landed.
+All in all the Dutch military presence in a five-kilometre radius around the AFB could be assessed as substantial.

-Unlike the defences on the active AFB's, Valkenburg AFB had not been on the high-alert scheme.
-The trenches were therefore only occupied with machineguns crews and additional guard posts near vital points.
-Only around 0350 hrs, when the first clear signs of war were obvious, the order came through from the battalion commander to man the trenches in full force.
-Just in time to be ahead of the German airborne strike.
+Unlike the defences on the active AFB's, Valkenburg AFB had not been on the high-alert scheme from the Air Force standard alert that applied for Air Defence units (AAA and flying elements).
+One could only wonder why the base was not alerted like all other Air Defence units had been.
+The lower alert status didn't mean that positions were deserted, but they were only occupied with minimum forces.
+The trenches were therefore only occupied with machineguns crews and there were a few active guard posts near vital points.
+Only around 0350 hrs, when the first clear signs of war had become obvious, the order came through from the battalion commander to man the trenches in full force.
+Just in time to be ahead of the Luftwaffe bomber strike and subsequent airborne landings.

 The opponent

-The first assault force was remarkably light.
-It consisted of only one company of airbornes, 6./FJR2.
-Their number was not only extremely modest - about 120 men - but most of the airbornes saw first action in the Netherlands, unlike many of the airbornes of FJR.1, who had seen action before.
-The airbornes would be followed by the entire IR.47, with its three battalions and two supporting companies.
-The IR.47 supported by more than one-third of the 22.ID division support formations - all in all about 2,600 men - had to land in multiple waves.
-The first wave [regiment staff and troops of III./IR.47] was scheduled to contain two-third of a battalion.
-Their landing was to take place 30 minutes after the airborne landing.
-They would be followed by II./IR.47 and eventually I./IR.47.
-The divisional units would be mixed up with the IR.47 lifts and contain some light field artillery, light AAA guns, recce unit and other support units.
+The airbornes would be followed by the entire IR.47 (Colonel Heyser), with its three battalions and with its two supporting companies (13th and 14th).
+Besides its own units IR.47 was supported by around one-third of the airlifted share of the 22.ID division support formations.
+All in all about 2,600 men were scheduled to put their boots on the ground, airlifted in multiple waves.
+The first wave (53 Ju-52), comprising the regimental battle staff and troops of III./IR.47, was scheduled to contain troops to the value of two-third of a battalion.
+Their landing was scheduled to take place 30 minutes after the airbornes had been put to the ground.
+They would be followed by subsequent waves containing II./IR.47 and eventually I./IR.47.
+The divisional units would be mixed up with the IR.47 lifts and contain some light field artillery, light AAA guns, recce unit, a field-hospital unit and other support units.

 The first objective was obviously to take the airfield defences and secure the surroundings in order to create a safe runway for the air transported troops to land.
 Next the control of the nearby main road between The Hague and Amsterdam was imperative.
 It would have to be cut off at the bridge over the Oude Rijn [Old Rhine] at the Haagse Schouw, a location on the northern border of the nearby city of Leiden.
 The control of the bridge would mean that the Dutch would be unable to bring in reinforcements from the north and east of the country.
 After IR.47 would have landed in adequate force it would march onto the Hague, although the main objective would remain to block the roads for Dutch interventions into the Hague region.

-The first signs of hostile activity were noted well before 0400 hrs.
+The first signs of hostile activity were noted well before the first actual acts of war struck Valkenburg.
 The peculiar monotonous hum of numerous engines was heard, but due to the still dark higher altitudes nothing was actually seen.
-The general idea - or perhaps 'hope' - was that it was a German offensive towards the UK that caused so many airplanes to fly over.
+Rolling detonations in the distance gave away that at least a gross negligence of the neutral status was ongoing.
+The general idea - or perhaps we should say 'hope' - was that it was a German offensive towards the UK that caused so many airplanes to fly over.
 Nevertheless the order for general quarters was given.
-All that were not yet awake and dressed, got ready.
+All that were not yet awake and dressed got ready.

-Suddenly, around 0415 hrs, three bombers appeared - flying on a very low altitude.
-This Kette bombers flew in a straight line into the direction of the airfield facility complex and released its 250 kg bomb-load over the four hangars to the north side of the field.
-Unfortunately this raid took place at the very moment that most men of the reserve company were outside in preparation for action.
-As such the resting group - that stayed in one of the hangars during off-hours - was assembled on the square before their hangar and obviously extremely exposed when the bombs fell.
-Indeed the raid demanded its toll amongst these defenceless men, amongst whom their commander got mortally wounded.
-How wise had it been to station off-duty troops in prime targets of an agressor?
+Suddenly, around 0415 hrs, three German bombers appeared from the west, poorly visible against the dimmed light of the slowly awakening day.
+The formation was flying on a very low altitude.
+This Kette bombers flew in a straight line into the direction of the airfield facility complex and released its 250 kg bomb-load on the hangars to the north side of the field.
+The raid struck home at the very moment that most men of the reserve company were outside in preparation for action.
+This caused the resting group - that stayed in one of the hangars during off-hours - to be assembled on the square in front of their hangar and obviously extremely exposed when the bombs fell.
+These bombs and the subsequent MG-strafes performed by the bombers demanded specifcally a significant mental toll amongst the targeted men, who saw their commander getting mortally wounded.
+How (un)wise had it been to station off-duty troops in prime targets of an agressor?

-Next another wave of bombers, joint by a flight of fighter-planes, attacked the fleeing men, creating even more panic.
-As a consequence already one third of the defences was dispersed and temporarily put out of action before any German had set foot on the ground.
-The fleeing groups sucked others with them and as a result of this panic about half the defence force had been gone before the airbornes had landed.
+Shortly following the first formation was another group of bombers, joint by a few fighter-planes, which attacked the fleeing men, elevating the panic even more and also pulling some fox hole populations of the active defences along.
+As a consequence more than half of the defences was dispersed and temporarily put out of action before any German had set foot on the ground.
+No more than a mere 100 men manning more than 20 MG's remained.

 The two landed airborne platoons suffered considerably from the many light and heavy machineguns on the field that were able to switch front, which was the case for about half the Dutch fire power.
 It were the German company commander, his about ten men strong staff group and the one reinforced platoon at his direct disposal (about 55 men in total) that confronted the Dutch airfield defences.
 The other platoon made its way for the undefended bridge at the Haagse Schouw and a small undefended bridge at Maaldrift (near Wassenaar, over a narrow waterworks canal).
 The platoon divided its three groups over the two bridges and took positions along the main traffic road between the Hague and Amsterdam [nowadays known as the A-44 highway].
 The Gruppe at the main-road shot up a car in which Lieutenant-Colonel Kools [Head of Intendance setcion of the staff 'Westfront Fortress Holland'] - on its way to Leiden - was sitting.
 This senior officer was killed instantly.
 A Dutch corporal, that was laying on the verge of the road after he had been shot off his motor-bike, was executed in cold blood by one of the airbornes.
 The wounded corporal was held by a Dutch civilian when one of the airbornes crossed the road, noted that the corporal was still alive and without a blink of an eye shot him through the head, while the citizen was still holding him.
 The citizen was utterly shocked.